Vyral/base-template/_drafts/a-quick-explanation-of-how-pre-qualifications-and-pre-approvals-differ.md

 {% include youtube.html %}

+What is the difference between a pre-qualification and a pre-approval?
+A mortgage expert joins us today to explain.

 One of my clients recently asked about the difference between a pre-qualification and pre-approval, and today, Brian Cushing of Guild Mortgage has joined us to explain.&nbsp;

 According to Brian, **a pre-qualification is much less in-depth than a pre-approval.** Pre-qualifications are generally done over the phone at the beginning of the lending process, and are essentially designed to give the lender and the buyer a preliminary idea of what they may qualify for.
 After getting some basic information, the lender can issue a pre-qualification letter indicating the buyer's potential position.
 However, **unlike in the case of a pre-approval, this initial opinion is unverified.&nbsp;**